brennanbrown/notes/web-dev/eleventy-jamstack.md

 }
 ```

-- The cool thing about this is that we're making a dynamic API call.
+- The cool thing about this is that this is making a dynamic API call.
   - This means that if the API changes or if somebody uses some application to modify this API, every time we run this, it's going to keep it up-to-date.
   - Which means that we can also use things like the GitHub actions to actually generate a call for this every now and then so that this website can be automatically updated once a day or once a week or however often you want to do that.